grafana/loki/docs/architecture.md

 While each component can be run in a separate process, Loki also supports running all components in a single process.
-Running all components in a single process is referred to as "single process" mode, while the other mode is the "horizontally" scalable mode.
+Running all components in a single process is referred to as "single process" mode (or sometimes "single binary" or monolithic mode), while the other mode is the "horizontally" scalable, or microservices mode.

 When Loki runs in single process mode, individual components continue to communicate to one another over gRPC using the gRPC listen port of the overall